OpenTreeOfLife/opentree/deploy/files.opentreeoflife.org/README.md

 There are two kinds of files in this tree: "large" and "small".
 The large files (e.g. versions of OTT or the synthetic tree) are simply copied into place.
-The small files - mostly index.html files - can be updated in either of two ways:
+The small files - mostly index.html files - can be updated in either of three ways:

 ### Push method 1